melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ##### Compatibility with OCaml features

-The `@deriving abstract` attribute and its lightweight variant can be used with [mutable fields](https://v2.ocaml.org/manual/coreexamples.html#s:imperative-features) and [private types](https://v2.ocaml.org/manual/privatetypes.html), which are
+The `@deriving getSet` attribute and its lightweight variant can be used with [mutable fields](https://v2.ocaml.org/manual/coreexamples.html#s:imperative-features) and [private types](https://v2.ocaml.org/manual/privatetypes.html), which are